 - Loans free reading kits to parents, caregivers, and organizations that serve infants and toddlers such as child care providers, libraries, health clinics, etc.

 - Educates about and advocates for early literacy by giving presentations to caregivers and early childhood organizations.

-With over 150 reading kits created specifically for babies and toddlers, the Ready to Read Resource Center hopes to engage all of Alaska’s youngest children with high quality, age-appropriate books.
+With over 150 reading kits created specifically for babies, toddlers, and twos, the Ready to Read Resource Center hopes to engage all of Alaska’s youngest children with high quality, age-appropriate books.

 See our current brochure for a quick guide to the reading kits we offer.

 In 2006, the Anchorage Public Library partnered with the Alaska State Library in the statewide push to get children ready to read.
 The Center was born through a generous grant from the Alaska State Library, with support from the U. S. Institute of Museum and Library Services.

 Some of the factors that influenced the creation of the Center:

 - During the first three years of a child’s life, the brain develops at a phenomenal rate and creating the foundations for learning to read.

 - More and more of Alaska’s children are spending part or all of their day in child care or childhood development programs and the children in these programs greatly benefit from a generous infusion of books.